 RUN/WALK FOR A CAUSE: Help someone who is undergoing chemotherapy by participating in a 5K run/walk on Sunday (Oct.
 11) beginning at 9 a.m. (registration at 7 a.m.) at Lions Park Memorial Bandshell (411 S. Maple St.) Early registration is $40/day of is$50.
 Runners under the age of 14/$20.
 This event is sponsored by Lemons of Love, Inc., a non-profit organization, that creates and delivers care kits for those patients.
 Founder Jill Swanson invites all to participate for this worthy cause!
 Refreshments will immediately follow the 5K.
 To register and learn more, click here .

-FARMERS’ MARKET: It’s harvest time!
-Pick up some fresh fruits and veggies at the Lions Club Farmers’ Market on Sunday (Aug.
-30) from 8 a.m. – 1 p.m. in the Metra parking lot (Rte.
+FARMERS’ MARKET: Stock up on delicious apples, veggies and fall favorites on Sunday (Oct.
+11) from 8 a.m. – 1 p.m. in the Metra parking lot (Rte.
 83 and Northwest Hwy.)
 The final day of the market is next Sunday (Oct.
 18).

-ELECTRONICS RECYCLING: Dispose of unwanted electronics (cameras, computers, monitors, and more) on Wednesday (Sep.2) from 10 a.m. – Noon at the Mount Prospect Public Works Building (1700 W. Central Rd.)
+ELECTRONICS RECYCLING: Dispose of unwanted and outdated small electronics (computers, monitors, cameras) on Wednesday (Oct.
+14) from 10 a.m. – Noon at the Mount Prospect Public Works Department (1700 W. Central Rd.)
 Items brought to the facility outside of designated hours will not be collected.
-For acceptable items and more info, call 847/870-5640.
-This service is available every Wednesday through Oct.
+For more info, call 847/870-5640.
+This service ends on Oct.
 28.